-- A survey from the Apartment List website provides still more hope.
+- A survey from the Apartment List website still provides more hope.
 It found that 79% of renters are at least somewhat confident they can afford their June rent.
 Renters feel they'll be able to pay even if “shelter-in-place” remains in effect.

 - The research data doesn't break down any difference in payment trends between apartments, condos, townhomes, or single-family rentals.
 But there are reasons to believe single-family homes are more resilient to the economic effects of a spike in unemployment like we see with the pandemic.

 Investors are flocking to single-family rentals.
 They see that companies owning huge pools of rental homes are weathering the present crisis far better than feared.
 Many investors expect single-family homes will become more desirable to live in but also more expensive to buy.

 A single-family home consists of one unit that houses one family.
 It sits on its own parcel of land, not connected to any other residential structure.
 In the business, we call these “detached” since they're not attached to another home.
 Typically, they sit on at least a quarter-acre lot.